-COA-2007-29: We suggest that the BAMS State of the Climate Report should, with time, move toward increasing integration across sub-elements and across the airsea interface possibly requiring more effort and time, which could delay publication of the report.
+COA-2007-29: We suggest that the BAMS State of the Climate Report should, with time, move toward increasing integration across sub-elements and across the air-sea interface possibly requiring more effort and time, which could delay publication of the report.

 The BAMS State of the Climate Report does as a good job of documenting the state of the climate from a number of vantage points; its intent is to be a resource of what happened from a global climate perspective in the previous year and to be a resource for others to use.
 It is not in and of itself an applied assessment that looks to integrate across sub-elements as the IPCC does.
 As noted, to do this would not only change its character, but would lead to long delays in its production.
 As it is the work and publication schedule delays publication of BAMS until the July issue.
-Further delay of the publication is not an option for the BAMS State of the Climate Report editorial staff, since the publication deadline is set by a high agency authority with the goal of releasing the report while its findings are still relevant to the broad public.
+Further delay of the publication deadline is set by a high agency authority with the goal of releasing the report while its findings are still relevant to the broad public.
 The goal is to inform the public about observed climate change within six months after the completion of the reporting period (i.e., the prior calendar year).
 However, working under very tight time constraints, increasing efforts have been made in the 2008 and 2009 reports to enhance author-to-author feedback loops during an expanded period of "internal review."